Implicit cognition: History

 Implicit cognition was first discovered in the year of 1649 by Descartes in his Passions of the Soul.
 He said in one of his writings that he saw that unpleasant childhood experiences remain imprinted in a child's brain until its death without any conscious memory of it remaining.
 Even though this idea was never accepted by any of his peers, in 1704 Gottfried Wilhelm Leibniz in his New Essays Concerning Human Understanding stressed the importance of unconscious perceptions which he said were the ideas that we are not consciously aware of yet still influence people's behavior.
 He claimed that people have residual effects of prior impressions without any remembrance of them.
 In 1802 French philosopher Maine de Biran in his The Influence of Habit on the Faculty of Thinking was the first person after Leibniz to systematically discuss implicit memory stating that after enough repetition, a habit can become automatic or completed without any conscious awareness.
 In 1870 Ewald Hering said that it was essential to consider unconscious memory, which is involved in the involuntary recall, and the development of automatic and unconscious habitual actions.

+Assessment

+One of the most popular metrics utilizing implicit cognition is the implicit-association test.
+The IAT is designed to detect unconscious associations between concepts, making it a useful assessment in the field of social psychology.
+A controversial application of the IAT is the assessment of implicit stereotypes, such as associations between particular racial categories and stereotypes about those groups.
+There is significant academic and popular debate regarding its validity, reliability, and usefulness in assessing implicit bias.